cifanip/high-performance-computing/cases/01_planetary_flow/index.md

 <figure align="center">
   <img src="figures/ct_gpu_solver.png" width="500">
   <figcaption>
     <b>Figure 3.</b> .
-Computational time per time-step as a function of the number of cores, for N = 2048 (left figure) and for N = 4096 (right figure), using fully MPI parallelisation (solid line), hybrid MPI parallelisation with 12 threads (dash-dotted line) and hybrid MPI parallelisation with 24 threads (dashed line).
-Linear scaling is shown as a reference by the dotted line.
+Computational time per time-step as a function of the number of cores, for N = 2048 (line with dots) and for N = 4096 (line with triangles).
+The blue rectangle and the red rectangle are the computational times of the GPU-accelerated solver.
 </figcaption>
 </figure>